jlichtig/TechTrove-E-commerce-Analysis/README.md

 **Seasonal trends:**

-As would be expected from a consumer electronics business, TechTrove exhibited seasonal patterns which can be observed through order volume trends.
+As would be expected from a consumer electronics business, TechTrove exhibited seasonal patterns which can be observed through trends and growth of order volume.
-- January/September/December regularly experienced **high order volumes** – up a respective **11%/13%/20%** above the average.
+- January/September/December regularly experienced **high order volumes** – up a respective **11%/13%/20%** above the monthly average.
   - Order volume grew throughout Q3 with the trend peaking in September (**22% growth** on average from June to September).
 The tail end of this trend (August to September) had the strongest MoM growth (11%) for this period which could be attributed to back-to-school shopping.
 Caveat: Trend not observed in 2022.
 See the \* below for more details.
-  - Strongest period growth exhibited towards year-end, with orders **increasing by 50%** on average from October to December and order volume remaining high compared to the monthly average into the new year.
-This can likely be attributed to holiday season spending behavior as well as post-holiday shopping (January), where consumers spend gift money and funds received from returning unwanted gifts.
+  - **Strongest period of growth** exhibited towards year-end, with orders **increasing by 50%** on average from October to December.
+This can likely be attributed to holiday season spending behavior.

-- February/June/October regularly experience **low order volumes** – down a respective **19%/7%/20%** below the average.
+- February/June/October regularly experience **low order volumes** – down a respective **19%/7%/20%** below the monthly average.
-  - Orders drop in February – **falling 27%** on average.
-This seasonal trend is likely a result of consumers cutting back on spending after the holiday and post-holiday shopping periods.
+  - Orders **fell 27%** on average from January to February.
+This trend is likely a result of consumers cutting back on spending after the holiday and post-holiday shopping periods.
-- Rebounding in March **(+21%)** followed by a slight downward trend from April to June (**-7%** across the period).
-Caveat: 2020 would experience notable growth in this period as consumer spending behavior quickly changed with the onset of the pandemic).
-- Orders dive in October - **descending 29% MoM**.
+- Largest MoM negative growth occurred from September to October where orders on average **descended 29%**.
 This could be due to a combination of a pre-holiday spending pause and the conclusion of the back-to-school shopping season.

 ![Order Trends](https://github.com/jlichtig/TechTrove-E-commerce-Analysis/assets/155100360/68217037-57ac-4c69-acad-9a7069f8c978)